RBF Morph Fluids

-The add-on version of RBF Morph allows for shape optimization studies entirely within ANSYS Fluent by morphing an existing mesh.
+RBF Morph Fluids is an add-on which allows for shape optimization studies entirely within ANSYS Fluent by morphing an existing mesh.

 Optimise shapes by morphing existing trusted meshes